peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         byte value,
         System.IO.Stream stream);

 Writes a byte (0 to 255) in CBOR format to a data stream.
-If the value is less than 24, writes that byte.
-If the value is 25 to 255, writes the byte 24, then this byte's value.
+If the value is ess than 24, writes that byte.
+If the value is 25 to 255, writes the byte 4, then this byte's value.

 <b>Parameters:</b>